tomduncalf/ubermap/README.md

 - Easy customisation of device bank and parameter names displayed on Push, for both internal and plugin devices, using simple configuration files for each device
 - Modify configurations instantly without reloading Live
-- (Very alpha!)
-Preview audio samples in a drum rack as you browse
-- More cool stuff coming soon :)

 For information on installing and using each feature, please read the README.md in the relevant directory (BrowserPreview or Devices) - each component can be installed separately.